Spinal Cord Injury

-In fact, a report recently issued by the Centers For Disease Control (CDC), it was noted that motor vehicle accident account for over 40% of all spinal injuries incurred in the United States each year.
+In fact, a report recently issued by the Centers for Disease Control and Prevention (CDC), it was noted that motor vehicle accidents account for over 40% of all spine injuries incurred in the United States each year.

 Types of Spinal Cord Injuries

 The severity of a spinal cord injury and where the injury takes place can have profound effects on an individual’s ability to control their limbs.
 Health care professionals categorize the severity of a spinal cord injury into two parts: complete or incomplete.

 Commons symptoms from a spinal cord injury include: